 Dr. Gelenberg has been the lead author of manuscripts in the Lancet, New England Journal of Medicine, JAMA, and has published over 280 scientific articles, editorials, and book chapters.
 He chaired the American Psychiatric Association’s (APA) workgroup on Treatment Guidelines for Major Depressive Disorder, 3rd edition, was on a joint APA/AMA taskforce on similar guidelines for primary care and a committee to advise the CDC about depression.
 He helped create the ASEX scale to monitor sexual side effects of antidepressants and electronic versions of suicide-assessment instruments.
 Often a guest lecturer and visiting professor throughout the world, Dr. Gelenberg has been on NIMH committees, is a Distinguished Life Fellow of the APA, former chair of its Committee on Research on Psychiatric Treatments, past President of the West Coast College of Biological Psychiatry, fellow of the American College of Neuropsychopharmacology, and member of the American College of Psychiatrists.
 Consistently listed in The Best Doctors in America, he received an Exemplary Psychiatrist Award from the National Alliance for the Mentally Ill and two teaching awards at the University of Arizona.
 Dr. Gelenberg received his AB degree from Columbia University and MD from the University of Pennsylvania.

-Francisco Moreno, MD, Professor of Psychiatry and Executive Vice Chair, University of Arizona College of Medicine.
+Francisco Moreno, MD, Professor of Psychiatry and Deputy Dean of Diversity, University of Arizona College of Medicine.
 Dr. Moreno conducts research in biology and treatment of mood and anxiety disorders, geared to improve our understanding of the brain basis for mental illness and the underlying mechanism of action of antidepressants/ antianxiety drugs, and treatment resistance.
 He is originally from Mexico where he obtained his MD at the University of Baja California, then completed his psychiatry residency and research training in Neuropsychopharmacology at The University of Arizona Health Sciences.
 Dr. Moreno through his research collaborations utilizes various research methodologies such as molecular, biochemical, electrophysiological and behavioral correlates of depression.
 His work is funded by grants from the National Institutes of Health, private foundations, and collaborations with industry.
 He has supervised and mentored a number of interdisciplinary students, psychiatry residents, research fellows and junior faculty.
 His clinical interest and expertise include treatment resistant mood and anxiety disorders, and he serves often as a psychopharmacology consultant to government institutions, health insurances, and pharmaceutical/device industry.
-Dr. Moreno is the Course Director for the Annual Psychopharmacology Review Course.

 Charles Raison, MD, Associate Professor of Psychiatry and Integrative Mental Health, College of Medicine and Norton School of Family and Consumer Sciences, University of Arizona.
 Dr. Raison is an accomplished researcher whose work focuses on inflammation and the development of depression in response to illness and stress.
 He aims to translate neurobiological findings into novel pharmacological and behavioral interventions.
 Dr. Raison serves as a mental health expert for CNNhealthcare.com and frequently appears in other media outlets.
 He was the 2011 Chair of the U.S. Psychiatric and Mental Health Congress.
 After attending medical school at Washington University in Saint Louis, he completed his residency in Psychiatry at UCLA where he served as Chief Resident of Adult Inpatient Services.
 Dr. Raison was the Director of Emergency Psychiatry Services and Attending Physician of the Adult Inpatient Service at the UCLA Neuropsychiatric Institute and Hospital before moving to Emory University where he secured a Scientist Development Award for Clinicians from the National Institutes of Mental Health to launch his scientific career.
 He previously was with Emory University in Atlanta, GA, where he was an Associate Professor in the Department of Psychiatry and Behavioral Sciences, Clinical Director of the Emory Mind Body Program, and Director of the Behavioral Immunology Clinic.